Sky12072/terminal-assessment/readme.md

 Available command line arguments are:
 - Starting up the app with your name: `ruby main.rb Tim`
-- Display help documentation: `ruby main.rb help`
+- Display 'about app' documentation: `ruby main.rb -about`

 ## List of Methods